jhelvy/us-china-pev-policy-2025/README.md

 - `figs/range-price-us-china-class-2024-labels.pdf`

 Since the labeled data points have poor placement in these, a hand-edited final version is created as `figs/range-price-us-china-class-2024-labels-edit.png`

+Detailed descriptions of the data sources can be found in the [README file](https://github.com/jhelvy/us-china-pev-policy-2025/blob/main/data/README.md) in the "data" folder.